magento/devdocs/src/cloud/docker/docker-containers.md

   - Configuration
 ---

 The [Magento Cloud Docker repository][docker-repo] contains build information to create a Docker environment with the required specifications for Magento Cloud.
-All customized Docker containers are available in the repository.
-You can customize these containers and add more as needed.
+You can customize the Docker containers available in the repository and add more as needed.

 Magento Cloud Docker generates the `docker-compose.yml` file to the required specifications.
 Then, you use docker-compose to create the the container instances, build, and deploy the {{site.data.var.ee}} site.